 Brian Dean, 42, also spent time in the Robinson program with Hansen.
 Dean, who finished treatment last summer, said Hansen's deep religious faith was a constant as he battled to get clean.
 "He fought for a long time," Dean said.
 "He's not at war anymore."

 Hansen's death was reported to Moorhead police at about 9 p.m. on Feb.
 26. An acquaintance had discovered him dead in a room at the Grand Inn Motel, Lt.
 Tory Jacobson said.

 Hansen's sister said police told her that her brother was found dead in bed.
 The only thing on him was his wallet.
 His truck was impounded.
 And his body was taken to St. Paul for an autopsy.

 Jacobson said no foul play is suspected.
 As police await the results of a toxicology test, they are investigating Hansen's death as a possible overdose, the lieutenant said.

-Joe Moran, a 38-year-old who befriended Hansen through a 12-step program, said his death has touched the entire community of recovering addicts.
+Joe Moran, a 38-year-old who befriended Hansen through a 12-step program, said his death has touched an entire community of recovering addicts.

-"When one of us dies, we all feel it," Moran said, "because we all know that could be us."
+"When one of us dies, we all feel it," he said, "because we all know that could be us."